Wood Plastic Composite: A Profitable Industry Wood Plastic Composite: A Profitable Industry

 Feedstock reliability and quality control are critical.
 Firstly, partner with municipal reclaimers and reputable plastic recyclers and establish clear acceptance specs; moreover, consider on-site washing or granulation if contamination is a recurring issue.

-For wood inputs, sawmill residues and furniture offcuts are economical, but however, always verify species mix and contaminants like paint or glue.
+For wood inputs, sawmill residues and furniture offcuts are economical, but always verify species mix and contaminants like paint or glue.
 Logistics matter too—plastics are heavy and freight costs can erode margins—so cluster suppliers geographically or negotiate long-term pickup schedules.

 For larger operations, consider backward integration (owning shredding/washing lines) to improve margins and strengthen quality control.
 Consequently, these steps reduce supply risk and help sustain consistent production.